gabbymorgan/silver-parakeet/README.md

 ## What is it?

-Silver Parakeet is an educational program showing how Puppeteer could be used to automatically submit random fake reports to a website like https://prolifewhistleblower.com/anonymous-form/.
-This example website is used for reporting women trying to exercise their right to bodily autonomy in the state of Texas, an act that became illegal yesterday, September 1, 2021.
+Silver Parakeet is an educational program showing how Puppeteer could be used to automatically submit random fake reports to a website.

 ## How Do I Use It?
 DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT USE THIS OR ANY OTHER SOFTWARE TO SPAM A SITE.